shanselman/windowsterminalshader/README.md

 ## Credits

 This project was written by Claude and Scott.
-Mark Russ was also there.
+Mark Russinovich was also there.
 (100% THE IDEA MAN)

 ## Citations